colyseus/docs/docs/server/matchmaker.md

     You can use [`consumeSeatReservation()` from the client-side](/client/client/#consumeseatreservation-reservation) to join the room by its reserved seat.

 ## `.joinById(roomId, options)`
 Join a room by id and return client seat reservation.
-An exception is thrown if room is not found for `roomId`.
+An exception is thrown if a room is not found for `roomId`.

 **Parameters:**